devajithvs/devajith.com/content/blog/Why do I have a blog.md

 #### Get hired

-- Who doesn't want to get hired, I use this blog as a medium to attract great recruiters and companies who would potentially want to hire me.
+- I use this blog as a medium to attract great recruiters and companies who would potentially want to hire me.

 #### Improve my writing/language skills